-You are required to have a current Canadian Passport or appropriate visa to cross the US border.
-Those lacking the appropriate documentation will remain in Canada with little prospect of a refund.
+You are required to have a current Canadian Passport and where appropriate the necessary visa to cross the US border and return to Canada Those lacking the appropriate documentation will remain in Canada with little prospect of a refund.
+For customs, do not attempt to smuggle materials across the border (this includes taking fresh fruit into the USA).
+Illegal drugs are absolutely forbidden and can lead to incarceration, and criminal prosecution for all members of the trip.
+Bring any medications in the dispensing containers.